Our purpose and strategy

 But suppose the person you’d struck up a connection with – who you might have spoken with online for weeks, months or even years – was actually an imposter.
 Worse still, what if their sole reason for speaking to you in the first place was to try and scam you out of your hard-earned money.

 Unfortunately, this awful scenario is a reality for thousands of people across the UK.
-You see, while social media platforms boast many benefits, they can also be used as a tool for fraudsters to deceive innocent victims online.
+While social media platforms boast many benefits, they can also be used as a tool for fraudsters to deceive innocent victims online.

 Romance scams – also known as dating scams – are when fraudsters hide behind the anonymity afforded by social media platforms to manipulate those seeking love or friendship into giving them money, personal information or, in some cases, gifts.